kaiem/COVID-19_Ventilator_DIY_Prototype/README.md

 ## Further work
 It is envisaged that another iteration of development would mitigate a critical safety issue identified, and improve useablity.
-There is significant cost, time and effort required some fund raising is required.
+There is significant cost, time and effort involved, as such some fund rasing is needed.

 ## Sponsor